arturbac/stralgo/README.md

 * merging string_views and composing any data (string_views, numbers) with one variadic template, one allocation
 * compose, merge doesn't allow using directly pointers to chars and char tables (usable only with std::basic_string_view), to disallow working with pointers
 * supports std::basic_string and my own coll::basic_string
-* stralgo::utf - fully constant evaluated utf8,16,32 string manipulation
+* stralgo::utf - fully constant evaluated utf8,16,32 string manipulation with formatters for char format

 ## installation